pedrocrisp/Wetlab-Protocols/trizol.md

  4. Centrifuge at 12,000 x g for 15 min at 4<sup>o</sup>C to separate the phases.
  5. Transfer the upper, aqueous phase containing DNA to a clean tube and save the interphase and organic phase at 4°C for subsequent protein isolation.
  6. *(Optional) If the expected DNA yield is less than 20 μg, add 2–8 μl of acrylamide carrier to the aqueous phase and mix.*
- 7. Add 400 μl of isopropanol per 1.0 ml of TRI Reagent used for the initial homogenization to precipitate DNA from the aqueous phase.
+ 7. Add an equal volue (~400-500 μl) of isopropanol to precipitate DNA from the aqueous phase.
 Mix the sample by inversion and incubate for 5 min at room temperature.
- 8. Sediment the DNA by centrifugation at 12,000 x g for 5 min at 4–25<sup>o</sup>C and remove the supernatant.
+ 8. Sediment the DNA by centrifugation at 12,000 x g for 5 min at RT and remove the supernatant.
- 9. Wash the DNA pellet with 1 ml of 75% ethanol.
+ 9. Wash the DNA pellet with 1 ml of 75% ethanol, spin 12,000 g RT for 2 mins, aspirate ethanol.
 (Proceed with DNA Solubilization - *probably wont*)
  10. Dissolve DNA in water, 50-100 ul.

 ----